enso-org/enso-archive/doc/semantics/specification/semantics.md

 - **Modules:** Each module (file) introduces a new scope.
-- **The Function Arrow `(->)`:** The arrow operator introduces a new scope that is shared by both of its operands each of its operands.
+- **The Function Arrow `(->)`:** The arrow operator introduces a new scope that is shared by both of its operands.
 This is true both when it is used for a lambda (value or type), and when used to denote case branches.
 - **Code Blocks:** A code block introduces a new scope.
-This scope is a child of the scope in which the block is defined, or is the scope of the function being defined.
 - **The Type Ascription Operator:** The type ascription operator introduces a new scope on its right hand side.

+A new scope is _always_ introduced as a child of the scope in which the introducing construct occurs, unless explicitly noted otherwise.

 There are other linguistic constructs that _behave_ as if they introduce a scope, but this is purely down to the fact that they desugar to one or more of the above constructs:

 - **Method Definitions:** A method definition introduces a new scope.
-These scopes are considered to be 'top-level' and hence have no parent other than the module scope.
 This is simply because the method definition desugars to a lambda definition.
 - **Function Definitions:** A function definition introduces a new scope.
 This is simply because the method definition desugars to a lambda definition.